Jetour

-Jetour (捷途 (Jiétú, victory road)) is a marque of Chinese vehicle manufacturer Chery Holding Group that was established in 2018.
-The brand mainly produces crossovers and SUVs.
+Jetour (捷途 (Jiétú, victory road)) is a marque of Chinese vehicle manufacturer Chery Automobile that was established in 2018.
+The brand mainly produces SUVs.

 The name "Jetour" is a combination of the word "jet" and "tour", which according to the brand signifies a "convenient journey".

-In China, Jetour vehicles are distributed by Wuhu Jetour Automobile Sales Co., Ltd.

 History

 The Jetour brand was launched on January 22, 2018.
 During the brand launch, the original Jetour X70 crossover SUV was also introduced, riding on a new chassis called the iPeL, or intelligent platform of e-network and lightweight.
 Later in April during the 2018 Beijing Auto Show, Jetour introduced the Jetour X Electric Concept Car, which previewed the Jetour X90 crossover SUV.
 The entire Jetour product range would also be no smaller than midsize segments, with options for 5, 6, or 7-seat configurations, while offering Internal combustion engine, fully electric, and plug-in hybrid.
+In China, Jetour vehicles are distributed by Wuhu Jetour Automobile Sales Co., Ltd.